Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 But make no mistake; bonus depreciation is a powerful tax benefit.

-Many of our investors have saved tens of thousands of dollars in taxes in 2017 and again in 2018.
+Many of our investors saved tens of thousands of dollars in taxes in 2017 and again in 2018.
 You might be able to as well.
 I’ll show you an example of how it works below.

 How Depreciation Works